Jeahy/Project_SQL_Spark/README.md

 created a local kubernetes cluster with kind-cluster.yaml.
 It creates four nodes, one control plane, and three workers.
 Each worker node has a label helping to run tasks on a specific node.

 ### Scripts
-I created a Dockerfile
-and created the docker image and created a repository etlimage on docker hub
+I created a Dockerfile, the docker image and a repository called "etlimage" on docker hub
 ```
 sudo docker build -f Dockerfile_airflow -t ecompipeline-image:latest .
 ```